kaizen-ai/kaizenflow/documentation/notes/code_style.md

 # Functions

+## Arguments

+- Avoid using `bool` arguments
+    - While a simple `True`/`False` switch may suffice for today's needs, very often more flexibility is eventually needed
+    - If more flexibility is needed for a `bool` argument, you are faced with the choice of
+        - Adding another parameter (then parameter combinations grow exponentially and may not all make sense)
+        - Changing the parameter type to something else
+        - Either way, you have to change the function interface
+    - To maintain flexibility from the start, opt for a `str` parameter "mode", which is allowed to take a small well-defined set of values.
+    - If an implicit default is desirable, consider making the default value of the parameter `None`.
+This is only a good route if the default operation is non-controversial / intuitively obvious.

 ## Try to make functions work on multiple types

 - We encourage implementing functions that can work on multiple related types: